-To get started, you’ll want to select an industry that you’re passionate about and begin researching charitable organizations in your local area that interest you.
+To get started, you’ll want to select a cause you’re passionate about and begin researching charitable organizations in your local area.

 To illustrate, if you’re passionate about helping young children succeed academically when they’re dealing with debilitating health issues, you could volunteer as a tutor in the pediatric unit at your local hospital.

 Or if you’re passionate about the environment, you could serve as a spokesperson for an environmental protection organization at a community summit.
 You could even consider starting your own nonprofit organization.